Which Examination Checking Procedures apply to your boat? (the BSS cannot answer this question)

 Check 6.4.1 covers the provision of alarms in suitable numbers – this check ensures everyone on board can hear the alarm if it activates.

-Check 6.4.2 is an Advice check for private boats, promoting a CO alarm in the same space as a solid fuel stove – stoves can present a specific risk if flue gases enter the cabin.
+Check C6.4.2R for Non-Private Boats, requires CO alarms in the same spaces as solid fuel stoves – this is because stoves can present a specific risk if flue gases enter the cabin.

 Check 6.4.3 requires CO alarms to be placed in open view, be of a certified quality and have a test function button – this check provides an assurance about the quality of alarm manufacture and performance.